daau/reacternews/README.md

 ## Reacternews

-This is a small project made for the purposes of learning React.
+This is a small project made for the purpose of learning React and Jest.

 ```
 npm install